wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 *   4\.
 The financial arrangements for judges not required to serve on a full-time basis shall be made in accordance with article 49\.

-### Article 36 Qualifications, nomination and election of judges
+### Article 36---Qualifications, nomination and election of judges

 *   1\.
 Subject to the provisions of paragraph 2, there shall be 18 judges of the Court.